emmonh/arch-dotfiles/README.md

 ### Pipewire

 Required for screensharing.
-We'll also install `pipewire-pulse` for audio and `pavucontrol` for the GUI.
+We'll also install `pipewire-pulse` for audio and `pavucontrol` for the GUI:

 ```
 $ sudo pacman -Sy pipewire wireplumber pipewire-pulse pavucontrol
 ```

+**Note:** Typically a package like `pulseaudio-bluetooth` would be needed, but since we're using `pipewire`, that is not necessary.

 ### XDG Desktop Portal